 Jo’s work is arresting, complex and profound and presents a powerful voice that is deeply engaged in personal, social and political topics.
 Turas Press is excited that she will be joining the Turas Press team.
 Among her many achievements, she was a winner in:

 • the Shirley McClure Poetry Prize at the Irish Writers Festival in Los Gatos, CA; • the Eyewear Fortnight Prize; • the Magma Judges Prize Poetry Competition 2018.
 In addition she was • one of Eyewear Publishing’s Best British and Irish Poets 2017; • shortlisted for the Belfast Book Festival Mairtin Crawford Award 2017; • Shortlisted for the Over the Edge New Writer of the Year; • a Pushcart Prize and Best of the Net nominee Jo’s pamphlet, “Circling for Gods,” was published in spring 2018 by Eyewear Publishing.
 Her work has been published widely in many journals and she was shortlisted for the Strokestown International Poetry Prize.
 We were delighted to meet Jo and hear her reading from her superb work at the Strokestown International Poetry Festival at the start of May.
 And many congratulations, Jo, for taking third prize for your beautiful poem, Phaethon.

-“White Horses” will be published on November 6th, launch in Books Upstairs 6.30 pm.
+“White Horses” will be published on November 6th, launch in the Irish Writers’ Centre, 19 Parnell Square, Dublin 1 at 6.30 pm.
 More details to follow closer to the time.

 February 9th, 2018: Over the Edge